All Products

 Note

-If you use the DMS console in simple mode, move the pointer over the 2022-10-21_15-25-22.png icon in the upper-left corner of the DMS console and choose All functions > Security and Specifications > Security Rules.
+If you use the DMS console in normal mode, choose Security and Specifications > Security Rules in the top navigation bar.

 3. In the left-side navigation pane, click SQL audit optimization recommendations.